Call/WhatsAppText +1 (302) 613-4617

 Cover Letter Conventions for Animation Studios

-An animation studio cover letter is not a job application cover letter—it functions as a brief creative pitch that tells the studio who you are as an animator, why you are drawn to their specific work (Pixar’s story-driven character performance, DreamWorks’ stylistic diversity, Riot Games’ champion-specific expressiveness), and what specific technical and creative skills you bring from your Animation Mentor training.
-It should be three short paragraphs maximum.
-It must not summarise your reel—the reel does that.
-It must not list every AM course you completed—your resume does that.
+An animation studio cover letter is not a generic job application — it functions as a brief creative pitch.
+Three short paragraphs maximum.
+It must not summarise your reel or list every AM course completed.
 It should convey personality, specificity, and genuine knowledge of the studio’s output.
-Our specialists write cover letters that read as if they come from a junior animator who has done the research—because they do.
+Our specialists write cover letters that read as if they come from a junior animator who has done the research.

 04